Gnosis-Builders/Resources/README.md

 Whether you're a developer, a designer, a researcher, or simply someone who is passionate about blockchain technology, we want to hear from you.
 Our goal is to create a truly decentralized and community-driven ecosystem that is accessible to everyone, so no matter your background or experience level, your contributions are valued and appreciated.

-So if you have an idea for improving the Gnosis Chain ecosystem, we encourage you to submit a proposal and join us on this exciting journey towards a more decentralized future.
-Thank you for considering participating in our community!
+So if you have an idea for improving the Gnosis Chain ecosystem, we encourage you to submit a proposal and join us on this exciting journey toward a more decentralized future.
+Thank you for considering contributing in our ecosystem!

 ***